belcour/blog/_drafts/2016-08-25-siggraph-course-part1.markdown

 #### Ray Local Space

 In order to describe the radiance for small perturbation of a given ray, we need a parametrization of this local space.
 We will use the tangential space defined by the ray.
-This space can be defined using a two plane parametrization (see <a href="#figure1">Fig.1</a>).
+This space can be defined using a two plane parametrization.

 <center>
 <object type="image/svg+xml" data="{{ site.url | append: site.baseurl }}/data/svg/cov_twoplanes.svg" width="604px" id="draw_cov_twoplanes"></object><br />